 Weaving Patience: The Komuso Tengai

-My initial attempt, with its thick, stubborn spines (‘warp’), was less a creation and more a… profound lesson in humility and patience, as well as a reality check.
-The second attempt, embracing far thinner spines, finally whispered the correct path forward.
-Yet, the lessons did not cease.
 So often, my eager fingers pulled the rattan ‘lead’ (‘weft’) too hard, forcing the crown to curve inward prematurely.
-Or a slight misstep weaving the twill would go unseen until, hours later, I would see the mistake and have to unraveling all of my meticulous work back to that error.
+Or a slight misstep weaving the twill would go unnoticed until, hours later, I would see the mistake and have to unraveling all of my meticulous work back to that error.
 Each mistake, a stern and yet subtle teacher.

 In the end, as the final lines settled snuggly, I found myself in disbelief.
 I had, quite clearly, bitten off far, far more than any complete beginner ever should.
 This was a project meant for hands steeped in years of patient rhythm.
 Yet, surprisingly, it took shape.
-The true reward, however, was not in its form, but rather in the quiet satisfaction of enduring, of seeing it through to the very end.
-‘Don’t pull the lead’, J
+The true reward, however, was not in its form but in the quiet satisfaction of enduring to the end.

 Comments